B2B Sales GlossaryDefinition · Lead Generation

 Business Development Manager

-A Business Development Manager (BDM) in B2B sales is responsible for creating new revenue opportunities by identifying target accounts, building relationships with key stakeholders, and orchestrating outbound prospecting motions.
-They typically sit between marketing, SDRs, and account executives, owning pipeline generation, market expansion, and strategic partnerships to fuel sustainable, qualified growth for the sales organization.
+A Business Development Manager (BDM) is a professional responsible for finding and growing new business opportunities, a role found across many industries.
+In B2B sales, a BDM creates new revenue opportunities by identifying target accounts, building relationships with key stakeholders, and orchestrating outbound prospecting.
+They typically sit between marketing, SDRs, and account executives, owning pipeline generation, market expansion, and strategic partnerships.

 Historically, business development was loosely defined and often blended with account executive responsibilities, where the same person both prospected and closed new deals.
 As B2B buying cycles lengthened and sales processes became more complex, companies began specializing roles.
 Modern organizations now rely on BDMs to own the strategy, processes, and enablement that power SDRs and prospecting-focused reps, while AEs concentrate on running evaluations and closing deals.